 The stabilizing effect of bitters on the digestive organs, including the stimulation of the intestinal lining to eliminate metabolic waste, produce a more efficient digestive environment resulting in higher nutritional utilization as well as removal of toxins, bacteria and other waste materials.

 As a practitioner of the middle ages, Hildegard believed bitter tonics and naturally bitter plant materials were an integral part of a healthy diet.
 These ancient natural substances may just do more than awaken your digestive system.
-So go ahead, be bitter!
+So go ahead, be bitter and learn here what foods are bitter!